nrfconnect/sdk-nrfxlib/zboss/doc/zboss_configuration.rst

 * :file:`zboss/development/include/osif/libzboss_config.h` - library for Coordinators and Routers
 * :file:`zboss/development/include/osif/libzboss_config.ed.h` - library for End Devices

-You can select the ZBOSS development library version with the :kconfig:`CONFIG_ZIGBEE_LIBRARY_DEVELOPMENT` Kconfig option.
+You can select the ZBOSS development library version with the :kconfig:option:`CONFIG_ZIGBEE_LIBRARY_DEVELOPMENT` Kconfig option.
 These libraries include implementation of the eight version of the ZCL specification.

 .. note::